DataStax-Academy/Spring-boot-todo-app/README.md

 Let's move away from the tests and have a look at our Spring application.

-For the minimal architecture, we need the model, a repository, a controller and the driver configuration.

 Let's start with the driver configuration.
 The bean is defined and configured in the CassandraDriverConfig.java class:

 ```java